ioncoincore/ion-archived/README.md

 ### Our sources:
 We forked from [PIVX](https://github.com/PIVX-Project/PIVX) and integrated ION's specific features into the PivX codebase.

-By doing so, we connect to an enthusiastic and active community - leaving behind old ION code that inherits from less actively developed and maintaned code.
+By doing so, we connect to an enthusiastic and active community - leaving behind old Ion code that inherits from less actively developed and maintaned code.
 Our main sources are now derived from:

   1. [PIVX](https://github.com/PIVX-Project/PIVX)
   1. [DASH](https://github.com/dashpay/dash)